Kingsthorpe: Parish church

 The Church of England parish church of St John the Baptist was built in the 11th century and still has remains of some original late Anglo-Saxon or early Norman windows.
 It is a Grade I listed building.

 The north chapel and north and south aisles were added about 1170–80.
 The church had a south chapel by about 1180.
 Part of the chancel was built in about 1220.
 In the 14th century the crypt was built, the chapels were extended eastward and most of the current windows were inserted.

 The west tower and recessed spire are 14th- or 15th-century.
 The tower has a ring of six bells.
 Robert Atton of Buckingham cast the second bell in 1621 and the fifth bell in 1622.
 Henry I Bagley of Chacombe cast the tenor bell in 1671 and Henry II Bagley cast the third bell in 1680.
 Alfred Bowell of Ipswich, Suffolk cast the treble and fourth bells in 1911.

 The pulpit is Jacobean.
 There is a monument to Edward Reynolds, who died in 1698.

 The church was restored in 1863 under the direction of the architect William Slater.

+When Bishop of Peterborough, William Connor Magee circulated questions to the clergy of the Rural Deanery of Northampton in preparation for formal visitations held in the years 1872, 1875, 1878, 1882 and 1888.
+These and the answers provided have been published, including a detailed introduction describing the condition of the town at that time and associated issues.
+Kingsthorpe is one of the parishes included.